aaronbalthaser/pulse-react/src/components/Heading/README.md

 ---

 #### el
-El prop takes in a string value of type ***NodeType***.
-NodeType ranges from ***NodeType.H1 thru NodeType.H6***.
+El prop takes in a string value of type ***HeadingNodeType***.
+HeadingNodeType ranges from ***HeadingNodeType.H1 thru HeadingNodeType.H6***.
 If no value is passed into el prop the component will return the h1 element by default.
-NodeType type def can be imported from the components directory.
+HeadingNodeType type def can be imported from the components directory.

 ```$xslt
-import { Heading, NodeType } from 'src/components';
+import { Heading, HeadingNodeType } from 'src/components';
 ```

----
 ---
 ---